"Sometimes I feel like all I do is criticize and nag my children and husband--and myself!" -- Heather

 month of repeatedly shifting from criticism to compassion, you'll actually be rewiring your brain.

 And you'll find that you're a more encouraging parent to your child, which means that he or she will be developing a more supportive inner voice, too.

 As Mothering Magazine founding editor Peggy O'Mara says, "The way we talk to our children becomes their inner voice."
 Wouldn't it be great to gift

 our children an inner cheerleader instead of an inner critic?

 In the next few weeks, watch for more Spring Cleaning for Your Psyche interspersed

 with our regular posts about kids and parenting.
-Did you see these posts?
+Also in this series:

 5 Strategies to Tame Your Inner Critic